 - School day testing will enjoy even greater flexibility: broad testing windows, staggering students throughout the day or across a week or month.
 Easy make-ups for absences.
 However, there will be limits to re-testing within a window.

-- National testing could eventually offer more flexibility: staggered start times throughout the day, etc.
+- National testing could eventually offer more flexibility: staggered start times throughout the day, for example.

 - Bandwidth requirements are minimal.
 The entire test is cached and encrypted, so an internet disruption should not prevent the completion of an exam.
 The exam results can even be uploaded after the test has already been completed.
 When a proctor says, “Pencils down,” on a paper test, it is difficult to enforce securely.
 The computer can easily end the student’s exam and keep the results secure.